crossroads/socket.io-webservice/README.md

 ## Handling unreliable connections

-To handle unreliable connections socket.io web service uses a redis cache to store messages and waits for the client to invoke the callback function before removing the message from redis.
+To handle unreliable connections socket.io web service uses a Redis cache to store messages and waits for the client to invoke the callback function before removing the message from redis.
 This is only enabled if the `userRoomPrefix` setting (see add new site section) is specified and if it is then every user must belong to a user room that represents a single user.

 ```js
 // client app